zlabjp/nghttpx-ingress-lb/README.md

 First we need to deploy some application to publish.
-To keep this simple we will use the [echoheaders app](https://github.com/kubernetes/contrib/blob/master/ingress/echoheaders/echo-app.yaml) that just returns information about the http request as output
+To keep this simple we will use the [echoheaders app](https://github.com/kubernetes/contrib/blob/master/ingress/echoheaders/echo-app.yaml) that just returns information about the HTTP request as output

 ```
 kubectl create deployment echoheaders --image=k8s.gcr.io/echoserver:1.4